Sallie Mae Student Loan Lender Profile

 College Enrollment: Available to students enrolled full-time, half-time, and less than half-time

-International Students: Non-U.S. citizen students, including DACA students, are eligible to apply with a creditworthy cosigner who is a U.S. citizen or permanent resident with required U.S. Citizenship and Immigration Service (USCIS) documentation.
+International Students: Non-U.S. citizen students, including DACA students attending a school located in the U.S., are eligible to apply with a creditworthy cosigner who is a U.S. citizen or U.S. permanent resident with required U.S. Citizenship and Immigration Service (USCIS) documentation.
 Please visit SallieMae.com for more information

 Loan Amounts: Students can borrow up to 100% of the school-certified cost of attendance